Dumitru CRUDU

 Eugen: Any moment now your husband will walk through the door.

-Eugen drinks a glass of wine
+Eugen drinks a glass of wine.

 Magda: What?